apiel/zicBox/NOTE.md

 - TODO capture, like on ableton move

+- TODO play sound dj style :p so next to live playing, could also play a full sound...

 - TODO serialize in json format!

 - TODO patch or pattern morphing between 2 kicks for example...